 Also, for anyone who thinks that a person can’t create viable, relevant work or art if they are “out of touch”, disengaged from the noise, and/or so on, I’m just going to say google up famous recluses and you’ll find many a list of some folks who did all right going their own way and thinking for themselves.
 I’m not saying I’m a recluse, just not interested in the bullshit, nor in the misconception that it is necessary to the creation of viable art.

 What I was thinking was how quiet and peaceful that time was, in general.
 I thought, well, yeah, but there weren’t a lot of people out there in the desert.
 While that’s some of it, that isn’t the kind of quiet I’m talking about.
 There was an absence of external influence from the media, from popular culture, from society.
 What you find, also, is that you still manage to hear about the bigger things that go on in the world, through the periphery.
 It creates a peaceful mind, and a feeling of being very present in one’s surroundings.
 Is that “out of touch” with reality?
-Who’s reality?
+Whose reality?
 I’m free not to watch the news.
 I’m free to disengage.
 You, ostensibly, can turn off the television anywhere, disengage from the “noise” wherever you are.
 I think that’s part of the problem with the world right now, we’re not, as individuals, obligated to take all that in.
 We’re not obligated to participate in the noise, especially if it does not serve us well.
 Some people thrive on it all.
 There’s that aphorism that says to take care of yourself, to nurture and feed your own soul, because what can you give if you haven’t taken care of you?
 How much more peaceful would the world be, if each person were at peace with themselves?
+I was thinking about that, at some point isn’t all the… social commentary, just someone else telling me how they think I should live MY life?
+(How many average people have it together enough that they should be telling anyone else – unasked- what to do or be or how to live?)(Personally, I’ve no use for the continuous spewing and promoting of the vitriol.
+In fact, I’ve had it with it.
+I’m going to quietly choose not to engage in it, whilst also dissociating myself from it and those who chose to engage in it because it is a choice.
+I’m not going to bother telling anyone how to behave, not my job.
+I’m saying this is what I’m doing.
+Each of us gets emotional on occasion, we all get defensive from time to time, making a habit of it makes that who you are.
+What’s that old saying?
+You never look good trying to make someone else look bad.)

 I don’t know, but I can begin with me.
 If someone drops the bomb, I’m sure I’ll still see the mushroom cloud, same as everyone else.
 In the meantime, I’ll be happier, and that’s at least one person that I can improve the quality of life for. ( Really, don’t fucking litter.)